tensorflow/tpu/tools/ctpu/README.md

 information.

  1. **Configure `gcloud` credentials**: If you have never used `gcloud` before, you will need to configure it.
-Run `gcloud auth login` to allocated credentials for `gcloud` to use when operating on your behalf.
+Run `gcloud auth login` to allocate credentials for `gcloud` to use when operating on your behalf.
  2. **Configure `ctpu` credentials**: `ctpu` uses the "application default" credentials set up by the Google SDK.
 In order to allocate your application